Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 The quark model, proposed independently by Gell-Mann and Zweig in 1964 \cite{GellMann:1964nj,Zweig:1981pd,Zweig:1964jf}, systematically classifies hadrons into mesons, baryons, and exotics.
 Among them, exotics have more complex structures, and include tetraquarks, pentaquarks, hybrids, and glueballs.
 Since the observation of X(3872) in 2003, experiments and theories have been devoted to finding and studying exotics and their properties.
-A review of relevant experimental and theoretical status and advances is available in literature~\cite{Brambilla:2019esw,Manohar:1992nd,Guo:2017jvc}.
-Many new exotics with heavy quark, such as $T_{cc}$ and $P_{c}$, have been systematically studied in BaBar, Belle and LHCb experiments~\cite{LHCb:2021auc}, and they exhibit behaviors and properties different from those traditional hadrons predicted by the standard model.
-The doubly charmed tetraquark $T_{cc}$ contains double heavy charm quarks and double light antiquarks ($\bar{u}$, $\bar{d}$ or $\bar{s}$), specifically $T_{cc}^0$ ($T_{cc}^{\bar{u}\bar{u}}$), $T_{cc}^+$ ($T_{cc}^{\bar{u}\bar{d}}$), $T_{cc}^{++}$ ($T_{cc}^{\bar{d}\bar{d}}$), $T_{cc}^{\bar{u}\bar{s}}$, $T_{cc}^{\bar{d}\bar{s}}$, and $T_{cc}^{\bar{s}\bar{s}}$.
-Theoretical methods have been used to deeply understand these tetraquarks, not only the phenomenological extensions of the quark model, but also the chiral perturbation theory~\cite{Leutwyler:1993iq}, QCD sum rules~\cite{Navarra:2012zz} and lattice QCD~\cite{Collins:2024sfi}.
+A review and references of relevant experimental and theoretical status and advances are available~\cite{Brambilla:2019esw,Manohar:1992nd,Maiani:2004vq}.
+Many new exotics with heavy quarks, such as $T_{cc}$ and $P_{c}$, have been systematically studied in $BABAR$, Belle, and LHCb experiments~\cite{LHCb:2021auc}, and they exhibit behaviors and properties different from those traditional hadrons predicted by the standard model.
+The doubly charmed tetraquark $T_{cc}^{\bar{q}\bar{q^{\prime}}}$ contains double heavy charm quarks and double light antiquarks $\bar{q}$ and $\bar{q^{\prime}}$ ($\bar{u}$, $\bar{d}$ or $\bar{s}$), specifically $T_{cc}^0$ ($T_{cc}^{\bar{u}\bar{u}}$), $T_{cc}^+$ ($T_{cc}^{\bar{u}\bar{d}}$), $T_{cc}^{++}$ ($T_{cc}^{\bar{d}\bar{d}}$), $T_{cc}^{\bar{u}\bar{s}}$, $T_{cc}^{\bar{d}\bar{s}}$, and $T_{cc}^{\bar{s}\bar{s}}$.
+For simplicity, unless otherwise stated, we will omit the light antiquark and use $T_{cc}$ to represent the doubly charmed tetraquark.
+Theoretical methods have been used to deeply understand these tetraquarks, not only the phenomenological extensions of the quark model \cite{Fontoura:2019opw,Mutuk:2024vzv}, but also the chiral perturbation theory~\cite{Leutwyler:1993iq}, QCD sum rules~\cite{Navarra:2012zz} and lattice QCD~\cite{Collins:2024sfi}.